 “My name is Doctor Carolina Hendon.
 I’m an FBI Special Agent and Computer Investigative Specialist.
 May I address you as Angel?”

 David Hanko placed a tablet computer running a text-to-voice app in front of Angel.
-She quickly responded: “Yes.”
+She quickly responded.

+“Yes.”

 “All right, Angel.
-The document David is placing before you, prepared in cooperation with your legal team, is essentially an immunity agreement.
-It stipulates that you will reveal to us how you have managed to penetrate our computer systems.
+The document David is placing before you, prepared in cooperation with your legal team, is an immunity agreement.
+It stipulates that you will reveal how you have managed to penetrate our computer systems.
 You will instruct us on protecting ourselves and tell us what you know about the Albanian mob’s activities.
 If satisfied with your assistance, we will grant you State and Federal immunity for all your actions.
 This immunity does not apply to murder, of course.
 Have you murdered anyone, Angel?”

 “No, Ms. Hendon.
 I have never murdered anyone, nor will I in the future.